SyedImtiyaz-1/GetTechProjects/README.md

-#  Precious IT Services 🚀
+#  Get IT Projects 🚀

 **THIS REPO IS READY FOR HacktoberFest-23 You can start contributing !!!**